Do'ar HaYom: Feud with Haaretz

 In March 1921, after a harsh critique of Menachem Ussishkin was published, many leaders of the Zionist movement, including Yosef Klausner, Chaim Arlozorov, Yitzhak Ben-Zvi, Boris Schatz, and David Yellin, issued a statement against the newspaper, accusing them of spreadhing misinformation.
 They published their response in Haaretz, stating it was necessary "to awaken public opinion in Israel and abroad about the great public deterioration that the newspaper Doar Hayom brings to our world.
 Irresponsibility, moral lawlessness, lack of a minimum degree of taste and politeness and culture – these are the fundamental qualities of this newspaper..."

-The next day, Do'ar HaYom published a response form Ben-Yehuda, claiming that all who came out in opposition of the paper were "almost all teachers and writer of Haaretz and Hapoel Hatzair, and some officials of institutions" who came out against a competing newspaper.
-He further stated that attacks were coming from "those who have a grude in their hearts against Do'ar HaYom because of its position on the question of schools, and the workers because of its position on the question of workers, and a few more people because of the private resentment they hold about Do'ar HaYom."
+The next day, Do'ar HaYom published a response from Ben-Yehuda, claiming that all who came out in opposition of the paper were "almost all teachers and writer of Haaretz and Hapoel Hatzair, and some officials of institutions" who came out against a competing newspaper.
+He further stated that attacks were coming from "those who have a grudge in their hearts against Do'ar HaYom because of its position on the question of schools, and the workers because of its position on the question of workers, and a few more people because of the private resentment they hold about Do'ar HaYom."